ndz2103/ndz2103/README.md

 <br>

 Does our workplace impact the way we talk about work?
 How might our language determine our outlook?
-Leveraging webscraped Glassdoor data, we explore how our workplace shapes our worldview.
+Leveraging webscraped Glassdoor data, we argue that work culture predicts positive company outlook through awe-related language.

 <br>
 <br>